 Select the C# language version

 This capability decouples the decision to install new versions of the SDK and tools in your development environment from the decision to incorporate new language features in a project.
 You can install the latest SDK and tools on your build machine.
 Each project can be configured to use a specific version of the language for its build.
+The default behavior means that any language features that rely on new types or new CLR behavior are enabled only when projects target those frameworks.

+You can override the default behavior by specifying a language version.
 There are several ways to set the language version:

 - Rely on a Visual Studio quick action.